This Place Will Become Your Tomb: Concept

-Background
+[The album] delves further into the enigmatic universe of Sleep Token, pushing boundaries and blurring genres, whilst retaining their signature sound.

+Release

 This Place Will Become Your Tomb was announced on 18 June 2021, accompanied by the release of "Alkaline" as the lead single and music video.
+It was followed by "The Love You Want" on 6 August and "Fall for Me" on 17 September.

+Live performances

-In an official press release, it was claimed that the album "delves further into the enigmatic universe of Sleep Token, pushing boundaries and blurring genres, whilst retaining their signature sound".
-On the same day, the band performed on the Second Stage at the Download Festival Pilot, where they performed "Alkaline" live for the first time.
-This was followed on 6 August by "The Love You Want", and finally "Fall for Me" on 17 September, a week before the album's release.
+On the same day as the "Alkaline" release, the band performed on the Second Stage at the Download Festival Pilot, where the song made its live debut.